piouson/kubernetes-bootcamp/README.md

 <summary>What else do I need to pass CKAD?</summary>
 <br/>

-Nothing else!
-Simply working through this bootcamp and reviewing all links to resources from the official Kubernetes documentation will make you proficient with Kubernetes as well as prepare you for the CKAD exam!
+Nothing else, this bootcamp is an **All-In-One-Guide**!
+Simply working through this bootcamp will make you proficient with Kubernetes as well as prepare you for the CKAD exam!

+You should aim to finish the bootcamp at least once before beginning _Exam Readiness Mode_ - where you simulate the exam by completing all 16 _Tasks_ under 2 hours.
+This will help you identify your weak areas, then you simply repeat those chapters/sections, and make sure to review all links to resources from the official Kubernetes documentation, until you are confident.
 </details>

 <details>